Skip to content

 Decor and techniques

-The shape is born from a precisely executed kurinuki (hollowing): the volume is first carved from the mass, then patiently hollowed out, so that the walls retain their presence while the lid fits precisely.
-Next comes the washi zome (stencil), applied on the almost dry clay: washi paper masks guide the application of the gosu (cobalt) according to the principle of sometsuke (underglaze blue), which gives the petals these velvety flat tints with edges naturally softened by the fibers; the veins and hearts of the flowers, taken up with a more sustained brush, bring an additional density to the decoration.
-A translucent glaze unites the whole, preserves the clarity of the white and gives depth to the blue.
+On the almost dry clay: washi paper masks guide the application of gosu (cobalt) according to the sometsuke (underglaze blue) technique, giving the petals their velvety flat surfaces with edges naturally softened by the fibers; the veins and flower centers, painted with a firmer brushstroke, add further density to the decoration.
+A translucent glaze unites the whole, preserving the white's clarity and giving depth to the blue.

 Form and use

-The box is square, with discreetly softened angles, with a very slightly curved lid whose line calmly accompanies the volume; designed for the presentation of wagashi (confectionery) during the tea ceremony, it highlights the regularity of the pattern which crosses the junction between the lid and the body and is found inside, in a clear manner.
-Its proportions and dimensions give it a strong visual presence, and it is perfectly suited to contemporary decorative and practical use.
+The box is square, with subtly softened corners and a very slightly domed lid whose lines gently follow the contours of the box.
+Designed for presenting wagashi (confectionery) during the tea ceremony, it highlights the regularity of the pattern that runs seamlessly from the lid to the body and is repeated inside, appearing with perfect clarity.
+Its proportions and dimensions give it a strong visual presence, and it is perfectly suited for both decorative and practical contemporary use.

 The craftsman

-Katsumi Eguchi (Saga, Kyūshu, 1936), a full member of the Japan Kōgei Association, formalized the use of washi zome in ceramics while developing kurinuki pieces; his work, particularly on porcelain, was recognized in 1994 by Saga Prefecture as an Important Intangible Cultural Property for “washi dyeing for ceramic decoration.”
-Regularly selected and awarded prizes at the Japan Traditional Craft Exhibition, he has received the Asahi Prize, the Prime Minister’s Prize at the West Japan Ceramic Art Exhibition, and the Japan Ceramic Society Prize (1985).
-In May 2024, the Kyūshū Prefectural Ceramic Museum (Arita) dedicated a special exhibition to him for his 88th birthday, retracing seventy years of creation; his studio is located in Takeo, Saga.
+Katsumi Eguchi (Saga, Kyushu, 1936), a full member of the Japan Kōgei Association, formalized the use of washi zome in ceramics while also developing pieces using kurinuki.
+His work, particularly on porcelain, was recognized in 1994 by Saga Prefecture as an Important Intangible Cultural Property for "washi dyeing for ceramic decoration."
+A regular exhibitor and award winner at the Japan Traditional Craft Exhibition, he has received numerous accolades, including the Asahi Prize, the Prime Minister's Prize at the West Japan Ceramic Art Exhibition, and the Japan Ceramic Society Prize (1985).
+In May 2024, the Kyushu Prefectural Ceramic Museum (Arita) dedicated a special exhibition to him for his 88th birthday, showcasing seventy years of his artistic creations.
+His studio is located in Takeo, Saga.

 Place of manufacture